Social issues in Brazil: Environmental problems

 Most Brazilian municipalities face environmental problems, and among the main ones are fires, deforestation and silting of rivers.
 There are several environmental problems on the planet.
 Problems such as atmospheric pollution, water pollution, fires and deforestation are increasingly frequent and affect the quality of life of humans and also other species.
 Brazil, like any country in the world, faces threats to the environment.
 According to a survey carried out by the Brazilian Institute of Geography and Statistics (IBGE), 90% of Brazilian municipalities have environmental problems, and among the most reported are fires, deforestation and silting.

 Fires are generally used to clear a certain area, renew pastures and facilitate the harvesting of products such as sugarcane.
 This practice can be harmful to the ecosystem, as it increases the risks of erosion, kills microorganisms that live in the soil, removes nutrients and causes atmospheric pollution.

-Deforestation happens for several reasons.
-Among them, we can mention the expansion of agriculture, extraction of wood for commercial use, creation of hydroelectric plants, mining and expansion of cities.
-Deforestation harms the ecosystem in different ways, causing erosion, worsening desertification processes, changes in rainfall, reduced biodiversity, silting of rivers, etc.
+Deforestation occurs for several reasons.
+Among them are the expansion of agriculture, extraction of wood for commercial use, creation of hydroelectric plants, mining, and expansion of cities.
+Deforestation harms the ecosystem in various ways, causing erosion, worsening desertification processes, changes in rainfall patterns, reduced biodiversity, and silting of rivers.

-The Sedimentation occurs with the accumulation of sediments in aquatic environments.
+Silting occurs with the accumulation of sediments in aquatic environments.
 Its impacts on the environment are large, such as obstruction of water courses, destruction of aquatic habitats, damage to water intended for consumption and transmission of pollutants.

-Although these are the most reported, it does not mean that they are the only environmental problems faced in our country.
-We can also cite as threats to the environment: water pollution, which causes diseases and damage to the supply, atmospheric pollution, responsible for a high incidence of respiratory diseases, and soil pollution, triggered mainly by the accumulation of garbage and the use of pesticides.
+Although these are the most reported, there are also other environmental problem: water pollution, which causes diseases and damage to the supply, atmospheric pollution, responsible for a high incidence of respiratory diseases, and soil pollution, triggered mainly by the accumulation of garbage and the use of pesticide.